 According to Immigration, Refugees and Citizenship Canada (IRCC), the Canadian High Commission in Islamabad is unable to assist applicants in obtaining a police certificate.

-United Arab Emirates: A "Police Clearance Certificate" (issued by individual Emirates), a "Criminal Clearance Certificate" (issued by the national government), or a "Good Conduct Certificate" are required as supporting documentation for Canadian immigrationfrom UAE applicants who currently reside in or have previously lived in the United Arab Emirates.
+United Arab Emirates: A "Criminal Record Check" (issued by individual Emirates), a "Criminal Clearance Certificate" (issued by the national government), or a "Good Conduct Certificate" are required as supporting documentation for Canadian immigrationfrom UAE applicants who currently reside in or have previously lived in the United Arab Emirates.

 Candidates in the UAE may apply in person at the local UAE Embassy, online at the Dubai Police website, or by granting a power of attorney to a representative (friend, family member, or coworker) at the local police department.

-Please note that applicants from any emirate are only required to submit one application for a Police Clearance Certificate.
+Please note that applicants from any emirate are only required to submit one application for a Criminal Record Check.

 Philippines: To support their Canada immigration application from the Philippines, applicants currently residing in the Philippines or those who have previously done so must present a National Bureau of Investigation (NBI) Multi-Purpose Clearance Certificate.